 The problems caused by leakage are twofold.
 First, the state experiences a loss of jobs, investment, and tax revenues (economic leakage).
 Second, when businesses leave or avoid the state to operate in jurisdictions with less stringent clean energy or GHG emission policies, the likely end result would be an increase of emissions over the level that would have been allowed had the business remained in New York, thereby actually worsening global emissions.
-In sum, mitigating leakage risk is of interest to the State for both climate and economic reasons, which is further demonstrated by the Climate Act requirements related to mitigating anti-competitive impacts and for the emission reduction regulations ultimately adopted by DEC to incorporate measures to minimize emissions leakage.
+In sum, mitigating leakage risk is of interest to the State for both climate and economic reasons, which is further demonstrated by the Climate Act requirements related to mitigating anti-competitive impacts and for the emission reduction regulations ultimately adopted by the New York State Department of Environmental Conservation (DEC) to incorporate measures to minimize emissions leakage.

-In general, industries most at risk of leakage include those that consume the most energy (and emit the most greenhouse gases) and are most vulnerable to trade, often referred to as "energy-intensive and trade-exposed" (EITE) industries.
-The draft Scoping Plan does not define a formal list of industries that should
+In general, industries most at risk of leakage include those that consume the most energy (and emit the most GHGs) and are most vulnerable to trade, often referred to as "energy-intensive and trade-exposed"